nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Aspect: How TAPA confirms the user's decision to clear TAPA**

 * **Alternative 1 (current choice):** Have the user input `confirm`, which is treated by TAPA as a command being executed.
    * Pros: Easy to implement and test.
-Having the user type `confirm` is an added safety measure to ensure the user does not clear TAPA accidentally.
+Having the user type "confirm" is an added safety measure to ensure the user does not clear TAPA accidentally.
    * Cons: The user would take a longer time to clear TAPA than if a "confirm button" is implemented.

 * **Alternative 2:** Have a pop-up window with a "confirm button" which the user can click to confirm or cancel their decision.